kantamneni/Data-Engineering/README.md

 ➔ Create a NoSQL database in Apache Cassandra

-Below are the links for Course 1: Data Modeling Projects
+Below are the Github links for Course 1: Data Modeling Projects

 Project -  Data Modeling with Postgres https://github.com/kantamneni/Data-Engineering/blob/master/Project%20Data%20Modeling%20with%20Postgres.zip